 We offer a listing of private therapists and other community-based services that may be useful to a family or individual needing specialized support around grief issues.

 Note: When you click on the following resources you will leave the Hunterdon Healthcare System website and be redirected to an outside site.
 The individuals portrayed on the outside sites are not employees of Hunterdon Healthcare.
 Hunterdon Healthcare does not endorse any particular products advertised on the websites visited.

 www.chionline.org (Children’s Hospice International)

 www.kidsaid.com (KidsAid offers email support groups, online opportunities to share stories and artwork, and resources for parents and educators.)

 When I begin hospice, can I keep my doctor?

 Yes.
 Your physician and our Medical Director work with the hospice team to ensure your needs are met.

 How is Hospice paid for?

-All hospice services are covered under Medicare, Medicaid and most private insurances.
-Hospice does not turn away anyone, even is there is no reimbursement for services.
+All hospice services are covered by Medicare, Medicaid, and most private insurances.
+Hospice does not turn away anyone, even if there is no reimbursement for services.

 Do I have to “go” to Hospice?